-In the above circumstances, a school board is expected to inform school communities about proposed accommodation plans for students before a decision is made by the Board of Trustees.
-A public meeting may be held if required.
+In the above circumstances, a school board is expected to inform school communities about proposed accommodation plans for students before a

-- 6C.3 Where the initiation of a PARC is being considered, an Initial Staff Report with one or more options that address the accommodation issue(s) must be prepared and presented to the Board of Trustees.
+- decision is made by the Board of Trustees.
+A public meeting may be held if required. - 6C.3 Where the initiation of a PARC is being considered, an Initial Staff Report with a recommended scenario and at least two alternative scenarios, which could include the status quo to address the accommodation issue(s) must be prepared and presented to the Board of Trustees.
 The Initial Staff Report will identify one staff recommended option with rationale.
-The Board shall approve the establishment of a PARC for a group of schools or for a single school. - 6C.4 Parents, school council members, staff, and residents within the attendance boundaries of schools included in a PARC shall be informed in a timely manner in writing of the Board's decision to establish a PARC.
-Information shall be provided through affected schools and other appropriate service providers (such as public libraries and childcare providers).
-The Board's decision to establish a PARC shall be posted on the Board's website and disseminated in a variety of ways. - 6C.5 PARC members shall be informed about their advisory role that serves as an information conduit between the public and the Board.
-They will be supported by staff in their role. - 6C.6 Staff shall ensure that those most affected by possible decisions have access to information which is being used to develop options and recommendations. - 6C.7 Staff shall provide information to the school communities of schools included in the PARC in a timely and ongoing manner.
+The Board shall approve the establishment of a PARC for a group of schools or for a single school. - 6C.4 Parents, school council members, staff, and residents within the attendance boundaries of schools included in a PARC will be informed in a timely manner in writing of the Board's decision to establish a PARC.
+Information will be provided through affected schools and other appropriate service providers (such as public libraries and childcare providers).
+The Board's decision to establish a PARC will be posted on the Board's website and disseminated in a variety of ways. - 6C.5 PARC members will be informed about their advisory role that serves as an information conduit between the public and the Board.
+They will be supported by staff in their role. - 6C.6 Staff will ensure that those most affected by possible decisions have access to information which is being used to develop options and recommendations. - 6C.7 Staff will provide information to the school communities of schools included in the PARC in a timely and ongoing manner. - 6C.8 Staff recommendations will be provided to the members of the PARC and to the public in accordance with the Board's procedures. - 6C.9 The Board recognizes that some PARC members may not have experience in the functioning of a working committee.
+To ensure all PARC members are able to fully participate, staff will facilitate a democratic process that will include members presenting options, and the PARC considering them through a process that includes an attempt at consensus or majority vote where necessary. - 6C.10 A member of the PARC may submit a dissenting report to the chair of the review if he or she disagrees with staff's recommendations.
+The dissenting report will be included in staff's report to the Board. - 6C.11 At the conclusion of the PARC process, staff will create a Final Staff Report with a staff recommendation for presentation to the appropriate trustee committee and the Board.

-1 For schools with Board-wide boundaries, staff shall determine an appropriate boundary adjacent to the schools within which to provide information.
+&lt;sup>1 For schools with Board-wide boundaries, staff shall determine an appropriate boundary adjacent to the schools within which to provide information.